When to hire a fractional CTO: 8 signals

 Signal 2: Your developer costs keep growing but the product feels less stable

 A fractional CTO audits the architecture in month one and establishes the correct foundation.
-Eight of our 12 clients had at least one architectural decision that was actively creating instability before the engagement started.
+Many operators we have worked with had at least one architectural decision that was actively creating instability before the engagement started.

 Signal 3: You are paying for tools that do not talk to each other